Anthony Laffranchi: St Helens forward pack must improve

 Anthony Laffranchi has admitted that the forward pack of St Helens must improve significantly from their opening-day drubbing by Huddersfield.

-Head coach Nathan Brown is expected to keep faith with the players that lost 40-4 to the Giants when Saints travel to neighbours Widnes on Sunday.
+Head coach Nathan Brown is expected to keep faith with the players that when Saints travel to neighbours Widnes on Sunday.

 "Personally I'm very disappointed," Laffranchi told BBC Radio Merseyside.

 "I'm sure I can speak on behalf of the rest of the forwards - we were definitely below par."

 The Australia international front-rower added: "The beauty of it is that it's round one.
 Not that you ever want to put a performance in like that, but if there's a time of year to rectify it, it's now."

 Saints are expected to challenge for honours in 2013, especially following the arrivals of Willie Manu and Jordan Turner from Hull during pre-season, but they made the worst possible start in

 "We've got a great roster that hasn't changed too much," continued Laffranchi.
 "If anything, we've added some more strike to it.

 "The fans have got every right to be disappointed because they're expecting to see a quality St Helens team and we didn't deliver [against Huddersfield].

 "The coaching staff had us prepared for the game, but individually we didn't perform to our best."